tonebase/tonebase-interviews-fs-fe/README.md

 ### 2. Why do the component names in JSX start with capital letters?

+Lower-case tag names compile as html elements; React components are capitalized to differentiate them from basic html elements so that the JSX block compiles correctly.

 ### 3. What are the main types of components you can render in React?
 When do you choose one over the other?

+There are two main React component types - class and function.
+In general, you would choose a functional component if the component is state-less, and just renders from the props being passed in (though you can introduce state capabilites with the useState hook).
+Class components are used when your components have state and/or you want to use lifecycle hooks.

 ### 4. How much experience do you have with testing frameworks?
 While our testing is light at the moment (read: nonexistent) this is something we'd like to move to in the future so this is a 'nice-to-know' for us!

+I have experience using Mocha/Chai/Jasmine for vanilla JS testing, and Jest/Enzyme for testing React components.
+I've also successfully implemented continuous integration/automated testing using CircleCI, though only used on one project.
 ---

 Whew, okay, now moving into a couple of code questions.
 We don't need you to code anything just yet, but this is more around optimization and undertstanding JS/React.